 We know it’s responsible for type 2 diabetes and there’s plenty of evidence that it’s linked to cancer.

-By reading labels on cans and packages you will see sugar identified as as things like sucrose, fructose, corn syrup and more.
-In fact, you will find foods labeled as sugar free with these ingredients included.
+By reading labels on cans and packages you will see sugar identified as things like sucrose, fructose, corn syrup and more.
+In fact, you will find foods labeled as sugar-free with these ingredients included.